badlydrawnrob/secret-santa/README.md

 For every kid who takes part, that's another book to buy.[^2]

-## Posting the book
+## 📮 Posting the book

 > For **option 1** all it's going to cost you is postage.
 > For **option 2** you'll pay for the book and postage.

-First off, it's a gift — so make it look like one!
-There's a cap on spending to **£14 per book** per person.
+**There's a cap on spending to <ins>£14 per book</ins>** per person.
 This should pay for a great paperback book, and about £3.70 postage cost with Royal Mail.
 If you're buying through Amazon, you can post it as a gift:

+First off, it's a gift — so make it look like one!
+How about adding a nice Christmassy note?
+Or a card?
+If it's a 2nd hand book, you could even tell your Secret Santa why you picked it.

 **My preference would be to shop with Waterstones, or your local book shop if you can.**